-What is a PPF?
+What is PPF Account?

 A Public Provident Fund, commonly known and used as PPF, is a savings-cum-tax-saving scheme introduced by the National Savings Institute of the Ministry of Finance in the year 1968, which can be opened with either a Post Office or with any nationalized bank like the State Bank of India or Punjab National Bank etc. However, today private banks like ICICI, HDFC etc have also introduced PPF schemes.
 Today despite having lot of investment schemes, PPF continues to be quite popular and favourite amongst many investors in India and the primary reason for the same is its reasonable returns combined with income tax benefits and the very fact that it is backed by the Central Government makes it even more attractive.

 Public Provident Fund (PPF) is a 15-year scheme which can be extended indefinitely in block of 5 years and in order to get the best out of PPF, the deposit in PPF account should be done before the 5th of the month.
 However, most of the investors deposit a lump sum amount right at the beginning of the financial year.
 As per the regulations, one can have only PPF account in his or her name and in case of a minor, same can be opened by parents and a person having one PPF account in a bank cannot open another PPF account in the post office or vice-versa and if by chance two accounts exists on one person’s name, then the second account will be considered as an irregular account and no interest will be granted on it till the time both the accounts are amalgamated.

 Features of SBI PPF Account